fingerprintjs/fingerprint-pro-server-api-dotnet-sdk/docs/FingerprintApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="updateevent"></a>
 # **UpdateEvent**
-> void UpdateEvent (EventUpdateRequest body, string requestId)
+> void UpdateEvent (EventsUpdateRequest body, string requestId)

 Update an event with a given request ID